eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-01-31-merge-feature.md

 }
 ```

+### Permissions to execute the example
+For this example, the authorized subject needs to have unrestricted WRITE permissions on all affected paths
+of the JSON merge patch: *attributes/manufacturingYear*, *features/water-tank/properties/configuration/smartMode*, and
+*features/water-tank/properties/configuration/tempToHold*.
+The WRITE permission must not be revoked on any level further down the hierarchy.
+Consequently, it is also sufficient for the authorized subject to have unrestricted WRITE permission at root level or
+unrestricted WRITE permission at /attributes and /features etc.

-In the following subparts will be shown how to use the merge feature via the HTTP API, the Ditto protocol
+The following subparts will show how to use the merge feature via the HTTP API, the Ditto protocol
 and the Ditto Java Client.

-### HTTP API
+### Merge via HTTP API
 An existing thing can be merged via the HTTP API using the *PATCH* method with the following request body.
 Notice that this request will add the "manufacturingYear" to the attributes, update the "tempToHold" to 50 and
 delete the "smartMode" key from  the feature property "water-tank".